MrAlbino/Code-Changer-Cpp/README.md

 just copy all the content and paste it into code.txt file and just run the application and it will give you a brand new output code.
 Copy it from 'code.txt' file and paste it into your own Source.cpp file and ready to go.

+*If your code generates debug file there will be an .exe file, put your .txt file in debug file where the .exe file exists.*